 A. Grade Point Equivalent.
-The Kline School of Law uses a letter grading system, in which each letter grade is assigned a numerical grade point equivalent, as follows:
+The Kline School of Law uses a letter grading system, in which each letter grade is assigned a numerical grade point equivalent.
+The table below indicates the grade point equivalents and a guide for awarding of the grades.

 Grade Value

-A+ 4.00
+A+ 4.00 Excellent (Exceptional Achievement)

-A 4.00
+A 4.00 Excellent (Outstanding Achievement)

 A- 3.67

 B+ 3.33

-В 3.00
+В 3.00 Good (Substantial Achievement)

 B- 2.67

-C+ 2.33
+C+ 2.33 Satisfactory (Acceptable Achievement)

-С 2.00
+C 2.00

 C- 1.67

 D 1.00

 F 0.00

 INC Incomplete

 INP In Progress

 W Withdrawal

 CR Credit

 NCR No Credit

 - B. Cumulative Grade Point Average.
 A student's cumulative grade point average is arrived at by multiplying the grade point equivalent for the letter grade received in each course by the number of credits assigned that course, adding those products, and dividing that sum by the total number of credits completed in Kline School of Law courses for which letter grades are assigned. - C. Credit/No Credit Courses.
-Some courses are graded on a credit/no credit basis and those classes are not included in the cumulative grade point average, although the credits received in those courses will be counted toward the required credits for graduation.

-D. Grades Not Included in Cumulative GPA.
+Some courses are graded on a credit/no credit basis and those classes are not included in the cumulative grade point average, although the credits received in those courses will be counted toward the required credits for graduation. - D. Grades Not Included in Cumulative GPA.
 The Kline School of Law does not include grades earned outside the Kline School of Law, including those earned at other law schools, in the calculation of cumulative grade point averages.
-Further, grades earned in the Kline School of Law's non-JD courses are not included in a JD student's GPA.